 - Understand the fundamentals of research including basics of research design, data analysis (biostatistics), public policy, economics, health education, designing trials, recruiting subjects, responsible use of informed consent, standards of ethical conduct of research, clinical epidemiology, and outcomes analysis. - Gain hands-on experience with conducting a clinical research project including research design (where feasible), data analysis, subject recruitment, data collection, data analysis, and manuscript preparation. - Provide sufficient exposure to research to allow trainees to make an informed decision about pursuing a career involving research. - Provide sufficient exposure to research to allow trainees to critically assess basic and clinical research literature and to be competent in using available medical informatics systems.
-Bibliographic retrieval and critical appraisal skills are of paramount importance. - Become a co-author on a published manuscript or abstract, or present research or quality improvement and safety project at a local or national meeting. - Actively and meaningfully participate in a team quality improvement project. - Work effectively with inter-professional teams on continuous quality improvement. - Apply continuous quality improvement to patient care. - Disseminate work in scholarly format. - Make a difference in the safety and quality of care of our current and future patients. - Become proficient in the critical appraisal of a journal article and present at a journal club. - Give a senior trainee lecture at noon conference or a Grand Rounds presentation.
+Bibliographic retrieval and critical appraisal skills are of paramount importance. - Become a co-author on a published manuscript or abstract, or present research or quality improvement and safety project at a local or national meeting. - Actively and meaningfully participate in a team quality improvement project. - Work effectively with inter-professional teams on continuous quality improvement. - Apply continuous quality improvement to patient care. - Understand the reporting of adverse events, near misses, close calls, and unsafe conditions. - Gain experience in patient safety event investigations and follow-up. - Know how to conduct proactive risk assessments using tools like the failure mode effects analysis, clinical risk assessment and others. - Understand medical errors, adverse events and harm. - Create a root cause analysis using a modified fishbone diagram. - Disseminate work in scholarly format. - Make a difference in the safety and quality of care of our current and future patients. - Become proficient in the critical appraisal of a journal article and present at a journal club. - Give a senior trainee lecture at noon conference or a Grand Rounds presentation. - List and understand the different types of cognitive errors.

-Teaching Methods
+Teaching Methods:

 - Seminars & Workshops

 - Quality Improvement Morbidity & Mortality Conferences

-- "Principles of Scientific Inquiry" Workshop Series
+- AMA GME Competency Education Program in Foundations of Quality Improvement and Patient Safety

 - Journal Clubs

 - Scientific Conferences

 - Online Courses

 - Books & Articles

 - One-on-One meetings